mim/mim.github.io/t/cisc3620/lectures/07-review.md

   * Midterm instructions
   * High-level overview of what we have covered so far
   * Example problems
-  * All of the demos we have discussed
+  * Less high-level overview of what we have covered so far

 ## Midterm instructions